Merchant Taylors' Boys' School, Crosby: Recent history

+Overview

+Academic attainment

 Academically, the School sees around 60% of grades awarded at A* and A at GCSE and, consistently excellently at A-Level, where 80% and above of grades have been recorded at A*-B. 2012 saw record results at A Level, with the percentage of grades awarded at A* and A 62.3%.

 The School also enters students for a range of other public examinations, including Extended Project Qualifications, which have been offered since 2011.